Erifai/GuessTheCapitalGame/README.md

 # PenduGame
- a very simple game that i've build to learn react basics
+ a very simple game that i've build on 2019 to learn react basics

 # INSTRUCTIONS
  to run this project you need to clone this repository and open it in vs code